majmurm/h2_belastingdienst/dashboard/README.md

+README of original repo that allowed us to use Figma prototype:

 # Figma Make Local Runner

 A skeleton project designed to run code downloaded from Figma Make locally, so you can easily modify the generated code with your favorite tools.